rubarb666/Website/docs/tutorial/blog.md

 `class AboutUsView extends \Rhubarb\Leaf\Views\View`

-In this class for now, override `printViewContent()` so that we will have something to display
+In this class for now, implement/override `printViewContent()` so that we will have something to display
 ```php
 protected function printViewContent()
 {